aws-samples/cvat-on-aws-china/README.md

 # CVAT on AWS China

-This repo help us deploy CVAT on AWS China, which will refactor the [office deployment](https://openvinotoolkit.github.io/cvat/docs/administration/basics/installation/) architecture.
+This repo initially help us deploy CVAT on AWS China, which will refactor the [office deployment](https://openvinotoolkit.github.io/cvat/docs/administration/basics/installation/) architecture.
+But we can support deploy this architecture on global Tokyo region by now.

 ## Architecture